 Transgender Athletes in the Olympics

-Tokyo 2020 marks the first time an openly transgender athlete will compete in the Olympics, despite there being a policy in place since 2003.
+Tokyo 2020 marked the first time an openly transgender athlete competed in the Olympics, despite there being a policy in place since 2003.

 A Brief History of Transgender Athletes in the Olympics